AussiePete2015/dn-cassandra/docs/Deployment-Scenarios.md

 192.168.34.80
 ```

 (note that we have only shown the tail of that file; the hosts defined at the start of the file would remain the same).
-With the new static inventofy file in place, the playbook command that we would run to add the three additional nodes to our cluster would look something like this:
+With the new static inventory file in place, the playbook command that we would run to add the three additional nodes to our cluster would look something like this:

 ```bash
 $ ansible-playbook -i test-cluster-inventory -e "{ \